aras-p/test_exr_htj2k_jxl/README.md

     In this very repository, `image_exr.cpp` is 80 lines of code, while `image_jxl.cpp` is 550 lines of code :scream:
   - `libjxl` currently is not fully lossless on half-precision subnormal values ([#3881](https://github.com/libjxl/libjxl/issues/3881)).

+Most of the images I am testing with are "rendered result", with a bunch of path-tracing noise (in multi-layered images the main result might be denoised, but some other channels would not be).
+It could very well be that the "big serious" codecs (HTJ2K, JPEG-XL) are way better at compressing "natural" images or ones with camera-style noise.
+To be investigated by future research!

+### Code size impact

-Code size impact, i.e. executable size increase of Win x64 statically linked executable:
+Size increase of Win x64 statically linked executable, for each of the compression codecs:

-- EXR HTJ2K: +308 KB
+- EXR HTJ2K: +308 KB. _Okay._
-- JPEG-XL: +6017 KB
+- JPEG-XL: +6017 KB. _Big!_
-- mesh optimizer: +26 KB
+- mesh optimizer: +26 KB. _Tiny!_

 ### Files I am testing on